summary

 AI Summary

-This bill establishes the Employee Child Care Assistance Pilot Program, which will be managed by the Virginia Early Childhood Foundation, to encourage employers to help their employees with child care expenses.
-Employers participating in the program will agree to contribute to their employees' child care costs, either directly to a child care provider or through a third-party administrator, which is an entity that handles these payments on behalf of the employer.
-In return, the Foundation will provide matching funds, meaning the state will contribute an amount equal to what the employer contributes, to the extent that funds are available.
-The program will award these matching funds on a first-come, first-served basis, but the Foundation is encouraged to prioritize small businesses.
-The Virginia Early Childhood Foundation is required to submit an interim report to the General Assembly by September 1, 2028, and a final report by September 1, 2030, detailing the program's success and effects.
+This bill establishes the Employee Child Care Assistance Pilot Program, administered by the Virginia Early Childhood Foundation, to encourage employers to help their employees with child care costs by offering matching funds.
+Employers participating in the program must agree to contribute to their employees' child care expenses, either directly to an approved child care provider or through a third-party administrator, which is a company or entity that manages these contributions on behalf of the employer.
+The program will provide state matching funds to these third-party administrators as long as funds are available, and while awards are given on a first-come, first-served basis, the Foundation is encouraged to prioritize small businesses.
+The Virginia Early Childhood Foundation is required to submit an interim report to the General Assembly by September 1, 2028, and a final report by September 1, 2030, detailing the program's effectiveness and impact.

 Committee Categories